 • This course is aimed to provide more weightage for project work.
 The project work could be done in the form of a summer project or internship in the industry or even a minor practical project in the college.
 Participation in any technical event/ competition to fabricate and demonstrate an innovative machine or product could be encouraged under this course.

-BME-653 Manufacturing Laboratory 0L:0T:2P 1 credits ---------------------------------- ---------- -----------
+BME-653 Manufacturing Laboratory 0L:0T:2P 1 credits --------- -------------------------- ---------- ----------- manufacturing processes and execute the same in the workshop.

 Pre-requisites: Manufacturing Technology